We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 When it comes to online banking, here are the most common types of accounts:

-• Checking accounts: A checking account is one of the most common types of bank accounts.
+• Checking accounts: A checking account is one of the most common bank accounts.
 You can use it for direct deposits, withdrawals, online transfers, bill pay, and everyday expenses.
-These accounts often come with a debit card — either with a chip and pin or contactless technology — for in-person transactions.
+These accounts often come with a debit card with a chip and pin or contactless technology for in-person transactions.
 Checking accounts usually have lower interest rates than savings accounts.

-• Savings accounts: Many online banking options also offer savings accounts, which you can link to your checking account.
-You can send extra money to this account, usually for the purpose of saving up money over time.
-Some savings accounts — called high-yield savings accounts — come with higher interest rates than others.
+• Savings accounts: Many online banking options offer savings accounts, which you can link to your checking account.
+You can send extra money to this account to save up money over time.
+Some savings accounts — high-yield savings accounts — come with higher interest rates than others.
 Certain banks will limit the number of transfers you can make each month between your checking and savings accounts.

-• Credit card accounts: Some online banks come with a credit card option, which has its own separate account.
-You’ll usually receive a physical credit card that you can use like you would any credit card.
+• Credit card accounts: Some online banks come with a credit card option, which has a separate account.
+You’ll usually receive a physical credit card that you can use like any credit card.
 Oftentimes, you can monitor your account online, check your credit score, and make electronic payments using this account.
 Some credit cards even come with rewards or other perks, like cashback.

 • Money market accounts: Some of the best online banking options also have money market accounts.
 These are interest-bearing accounts that are designed for investing purposes.
 They might have higher requirements or fees than other accounts.

-• Certificate of deposit accounts: A CD is a type of savings account that earns interest at a fixed rate for a fixed period of time.
+• Certificate of deposit accounts: A CD is a type of savings account that earns interest at a fixed rate for a fixed period.
 This account typically has higher interest rates than regular savings accounts.
-When you open a CD, you agree to deposit a certain amount of money and leave it in the account for a specified period of time.
-When the CD matures, you can either withdraw the money or roll it over into a new CD.
+When you open a CD, you agree to deposit a certain amount of money and leave it in the account for a specified time.
+When the CD matures, you can withdraw the money or roll it over into a new one.

 Pros Cons